What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 The Machame route is accessed from the South, a short drive from Moshi will bring you to the Machame gate.

-This 6-day climbing tour via the Machame Route is very reasonably priced and includes an experienced guide and all transport but you do need to have your own climbing gear.
+Top Guided Tour up the Machame Route: This 6-day climbing tour via the Machame Route is very reasonably priced and includes an experienced guide and all transport but you do need to have your own climbing gear.
+It costs from $2,400 USD per person.

 Access to the Rongai route is on the North Eastern side, along the border of Tanzania and Kenya.